dsouths/PROJECT---3/README.md

 I plan to include the following features:

   * _ is replaced with letter when correct letter is guessed
-  * only one letter at a time is valid guess e.g. a allowed / ae not allowed
+  * a guess of only one letter at a time is valid e.g. a allowed / ae not allowed
   * numbers are not a valid guess
+  * with each wrong guess the hangman image/stage progresses until the game is over
-  *
+  * max attempts of six
+  * game keeps track of guessed words & guessed letters & informs the player if they have already guessed them

 <h2>UX</h2>